 2. Hypervolt 2 Pro

-The Hypervolt 2 Pro also has an elevated price tag, but it marries an incredible design with a powerful motor, plus thoughtful features that kept us coming back over and over again.
+The Hypervolt 2 Pro also has a high price tag, but it marries an incredible design with a powerful motor, plus thoughtful features that make it one of the best massage guns you can buy.
 Like the Theragun Prime, it has five speeds, the two fastest of which the average user probably won’t be compelled to use.
 It has an LED battery level indicator light that wraps around the bottom of the handle, a visually effective feature, and the speed dial on the back streamlines the process of using it more than any other gun we’ve tried.
 By comparison, the Theragun has button-based speed controls, and adjusting it while the gun is vibrating can be unpleasant.

-Hyperice’s massage gun heads, which come with the Hypervolt 2 and 2 Pro, are the best we’ve found so far.
-If you prefer the “T” shaped design of traditional massage guns over the triangle design of Theragun, then we recommend opting for the Hypervolt line of massage guns instead.
-Finally, the new generation of Hypervolt guns features a silicone grip handle that makes it easy to hold for long periods of time.
+Hyperice’s massage gun heads, which come with the Hypervolt 2 and 2 Pro, are the best we’ve found.
+If you prefer the “T” shaped design of traditional massage guns over the triangle design of Theragun, we recommend opting for the Hypervolt line of massage guns instead.
+Finally, the new generation of Hypervolt guns features a silicone grip handle that makes it easy to hold for long periods.

 Features We Love: 3 hours of battery life, powerful 90-watt motor, the best massage gun heads of any brand

 - Extra intense settings

 - Highest speed settings will be too intense for casual users